cparthiv/ninth-grade-data/assignment.md

 My code selects the 12 strongest correlations from the 58x163 cleaned dataset.
 ![strongest correlations](images/strongest_correlations.png)

-We'll come back to this in a second, but on a side note, I wanted to talk about the complexity of this and the math behind it.
+On a side note, I wanted to talk about the complexity of these operations and the math behind them.

 ## Calculating the strongest correlations